Supply chain mapping gives you visibility of your supplier network, helps mitigate risks and enables you to achieve compliance with confidence.

 Manage supplier resistance

-Retailers will need to support their suppliers initially and allow us to engage with them to explain the benefits of the solution and how it can help strengthen their business relationship with you.
-For example, the solution can help suppliers to identify potential risks, improve their efficiency, and reduce their costs.
+Retailers need to support their suppliers initially.
+The Segura team can also engage with them to explain the benefits of the solution and how it can help strengthen their business relationship with you.
+For example, the solution helps suppliers identify potential risks, improve efficiency and reduce costs.

-• “We are experiencing delays” – Suppliers do have to gather information and make their own checks of their suppliers, which can take time.
-We recommend working with your suppliers on this to understand their needs; we can assist in this support.
+- “We are experiencing delays” – Suppliers do have to gather information and make their own checks of their suppliers, which can take time.
+We recommend working with your suppliers to understand their needs and offer support for gathering and verifying data; we can also assist with this support.

-• “We need time to learn the new system”- There is a learning curve with any new system, which is why we offer training sessions, have included in-depth help files within each area of the solution and ensure the system language can be selected by the user.
-We also have a dedicated support team that suppliers can contact for further assistance.
+- “We need time to learn the new system”- There is a learning curve with any new system, which is why we offer training sessions, have in-depth help files and ensure the system language can be selected by the user.
+Additionally, Segura has a dedicated support team that suppliers can contact for further assistance.

 IS THERE MUCH SUPPLIER CROSS OVER BETWEEN DIFFERENT BRANDS?